dojot/dojot/README.md

 ### Feature Requests

 If you are demanding a specific feature, you may open an issue at <https://github.com/dojot/dojot/issues> describing it.
-Our team will analyse your needs, and it migh be added to our Roadmap.
+Our team will analyse your needs, and it might be added to our Roadmap.

 You may also develop this feature and raise a pull-request, but before doing this, please open an issue to discuss with the dojot team the best solution.
 Without a previous discussion, your pull-request might be rejected.